fcrescio/ImmaginarIA/README.md

 ImmaginarIA is an experimental Android application where players build a collaborative story by exchanging short voice messages.
 The app transcribes the clips, arranges them into a coherent story with the help of a language model and generates images and narration for an illustrated storybook.

+## On-device Speech Transcription

+The app uses Android's built‑in `SpeechRecognizer` by default, but you can opt in to an experimental on‑device pipeline backed by [OpenAI Whisper](https://github.com/openai/whisper).
+A small multilingual model (the `tiny` variant) is downloaded on first use and cached locally so it can run entirely offline on devices with less than 3 GB of RAM.
+Set the `useWhisper` flag when calling `StoryCreationScreen` to enable this mode.

 ## Repository Structure

 - `app/` – Android application module